erossiter/catSurv/cran-comments.md

 ## Release Summary
-* We tried to address the one UBSAN error found here: https://www.stats.ox.ac.uk/pub/bdr/memtests/clang-UBSAN/catSurv/catSurv-Ex.Rout.
-However, we cannot reproduce error using `check_with_sanitizers()` from rhub package.
-We suspect it may be a problem with RcppParallel passing the UBSAN tests, as noted here: https://github.com/RcppCore/RcppParallel/issues/36.
+* We addressed all instances of the warnings listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding catching errors by value instead of by reference.

-* In addition, this patch release adds two important functions, `estimateThetas()` and `simulateThetas()`.
+* In addition, this release adds several important functions making the package functionality integrable with Qualtrics survey administration.

 ## Test environments
-* local OS X install, R 3.4.0
+* local OS X install, R 3.5.3
-* win-builder
+* win-builder to use development version of R

 ## R CMD check results
 There were no ERRORs or WARNINGs.